Currencies and the Spot Market

-Unlike an exchange, a market maker will buy or sell even if there isn’t another side to the trade.
+Unlike an exchange, a market maker must buy or sell – even if there isn’t another side to the trade – in order to maintain liquidity.
 Their trade book isn’t always neutral and they can have net long or net short exposure depending on the flow or orders.

 That means a market maker is exposed to market risk and that risk has to be compensated in their fees.

 In spot forex the market-maker is nearly always counterparty to the trade on both the buy and sell side.

 While the solvency of major banks isn’t a cause of concern, that can’t be said of some of the smaller lesser regulated providers that serve retail clients.

 The existence of a market-maker acting as middle-man means that an over the counter transaction is less transparent and more open to manipulation than is a similar transaction through a futures exchange.

 The mechanics of trading futures isn’t unlike trading spot currencies.
 If we look closer though there are some subtle differences.

 What are futures contracts?

 The original purpose of futures was to allow producers and receivers to lock in prices for commodities that would be bought or sold at a later date.
 Today exchanges offer futures trading in everything from oils, metals, softs to interest rates, currencies and even weather.